apache/royale-docs/component-sets/jewel/jewel-label.md

 ## Overview

-The Jewel Label implements the jewel control for text labels (single and multi line).
-It can dispatches a click event when the user clicks over it.
+The Jewel Label implements the Jewel control for single and multi line text labels.
+It dispatches a click event when the user clicks over it.

 ## Example of use